-(1) We operate on a 52- or 53-week fiscal year ending on the last Friday of March.
-All fiscal years presented herein consist of 52 weeks.

-(2) Our first quarter three-month period is a 13-week period ending on a Friday in June.

-(3) Our total net sales for the periods presented above include related party net sales generated through our distribution agreement with Sanken.
+- (1) We operate on a 52- or 53-week fiscal year ending on the last Friday of March.
+All fiscal years presented herein consist of 52 weeks. - (2) Our first quarter three-month period is a 13-week period ending on a Friday in June. - (3) Our total net sales for the periods presented above include related party net sales generated through our distribution agreement with Sanken.
 Our total net sales for the fiscal years ended March 29, 2019 and March 27, 2020 and for the three-month period ended June 28, 2019 also include related party net sales related to the sale of wafer foundry products to Sanken by PSL and net sales related to our distribution of Sanken products in North America, South America and Europe which, in each case, we did not recognize during the three-month period ended June 26, 2020 and will not recognize in any future period due to our consummation of the Divestiture Transactions.
-See our consolidated financial statements included elsewhere in this prospectus for additional information regarding our related party net sales.

-(4) See Notes 2 and 16 to our audited consolidated financial statements and Notes 2 and 16 to our unaudited consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate our historical and pro forma basic and diluted net income attributable to Allegro MicroSystems, Inc. per share.

-(5) We define working capital as total current assets minus total current liabilities.

-(6) Total debt as of March 29, 2019 and March 27, 2020 includes \$42.7 million in aggregate principal amount of related party debt owed to Sanken under the PSL-Sanken Loans, which debt was forgiven in exchange for our transfer to Sanken of 70% of the issued and outstanding equity interests in PSL in connection with the PSL Divestiture.
-Total debt as of March 27, 2020 also includes \$43.0 million in aggregate principal amount of debt outstanding under our credit facilities, including \$10.0 million outstanding under the PSL Revolver, which remained the obligation of PSL following the consummation of the PSL Divestiture and, as a result, is not included in our unaudited consolidated balance sheet as of June 26, 2020.
-Total debt as of June 26, 2020 consists of \$33.0 million in aggregate principal amount of debt outstanding under our credit facilities.
+See our consolidated financial statements included elsewhere in this prospectus for additional information regarding our related party net sales. - (4) See Notes 2 and 16 to our audited and unaudited consolidated financial statements and included elsewhere in this prospectus for an explanation of the method used to calculate our historical and pro forma basic and diluted net income attributable to Allegro MicroSystems, Inc. per share. - (5) We define working capital as total current assets minus total current liabilities. - (6) Total debt as of March 29, 2019 and March 27, 2020 included \$42.7 million in aggregate principal amount of related party debt owed to Sanken under the PSL-Sanken Loans, which debt was forgiven in exchange for our transfer to Sanken of 70% of the issued and outstanding equity interests in PSL in connection with the PSL Divestiture.
+Total debt as of March 27, 2020 also included \$43.0 million in aggregate principal amount of debt outstanding under our credit facilities, including \$10.0 million outstanding under the PSL Revolver, which remained the obligation of PSL following the consummation of the PSL Divestiture and, as a result, is not included in our unaudited consolidated balance sheet as of June 26, 2020.
+Total debt as of June 26, 2020 consisted of \$33.0 million in aggregate principal amount of debt outstanding, which included \$25.0 million in aggregate principal amount of debt outstanding under the AML Revolver and \$8.0 million in aggregate principal amount of debt outstanding under the AML Line of Credit.
+On September 30, 2020, we (i) incurred \$325.0 million of additional debt under the Term Loan Facility in connection with the Recapitalization, (ii) obtained \$50.0 million of revolving commitments under the Revolving Credit Facility, and (iii) used cash on hand to repay all amounts outstanding under the AML Revolver and the AML Line of Credit and terminated all commitments thereunder.
+We intend to use approximately \$244.0 million of the net proceeds from this offering to repay borrowings under our Term Loan Facility, reducing total borrowings under our Term Loan Facility to \$81.0 million.
+See "Use of Proceeds" for additional information.
 For a discussion of our debt obligations, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Debt Obligations."